-This Vietnamese beef classic, a summery salad of sorts made from noodles and fresh vegetables, is a jumble of tastes and textures and temperatures that jolt the senses in the best possible way.
-Sirloin marinated in lemongrass and fish sauce lends the recipe a wonderful lilt, though we’ve sometimes dispensed with that and instead tossed thinly sliced leftover steak in a skillet until it’s sizzling, then tossed that with the cooling rice noodles, cucumber, bean sprouts, and scallions.
+This Vietnamese beef classic, a salad of sorts made from noodles and fresh vegetables, is a jumble of tastes and textures and temperatures that jolt the senses in the best possible way.
+Sirloin steak is marinated in lemongrass and fish sauce and lends the recipe a wonderful lilt (though we’ve sometimes taken a shortcut and skipped the marinade and instead used thinly sliced leftover steak).
+The hot steak is then tossed with cooling rice noodles, cucumber, bean sprouts, and scallions.
 We gotta say, we’re particular about our Vietnamese fare, and we’re quite pleased.–Renee Schettler

 - 8 ounces rice vermicelli

 - 1 small cucumber , (about 6 inches | 15 cm long), thinly sliced and cut into matchsticks

 - 2 scallions, thinly sliced on the diagonal

 - 1 cup firmly packed, thinly sliced iceberg lettuce

 - 1/4 cup chopped roasted peanuts, plus more for garnish

 - 1/2 cup water

 - 2 tablespoons granulated sugar